morganwildermuth/twitterRedux/README.md

    - [ ] Tap account to switch to
    - [ ] Include a plus button to Add an Account
    - [ ] Swipe to delete an account

+### Notes

+- purposefuly just did the MVP this time around since work required sig more weekend labor than the norm; bizarrely there was no requirement to actually create the mentions page?
+Since it was just review to do so I assume it was on purpose; if it was supposed to be a requirement, apologies.

+###Questions

+- I don't know if there was a more "correct" way with the container view design pattern to get tapping the user image on the tweet cell to open the profile page.
+The review on the last project suggested that having controller within the tweet cell itself was good, but I ended up using a chain of delegates to get the TweetCell object up to the menu controller (container controller; poor early naming choice).
+What would be the "best" way to go about this generally speaking?
+- This particular app basically uses the container view design with the "Storyboard" workflow of the TweetsViewController, TweetViewController, and PostViewController + solo ProfileViewController + solo MentionsViewController.
+Generally speaking, it seems as if there'd be specific storyboard workflows for related functionality and then a storyboard for the menu + solo views.
+Does that sound right?
+Are there any resources for broad architecture/management of multi-storyboard applications that you would suggest?

 ### Walkthrough